 Appointments to professorships and tenure track positions are essential for providing new stimulus to the academic disciplines.
-In addition to building on existing strengths, the University of Vienna also wants to establish new fields of development in research in a target-oriented manner and in line with its profile.
-These areas have a lot of potential but still require additional investments to build critical mass in order to become a cross-faculty research specialisation of the University of Vienna and be able to catch up with international leading-edge research.
-Examples of areas with high development potential at the University of Vienna include the neurosciences, the field of digital humanities and data science, and in cooperation with the Medical University of Vienna, microbiome research.
+In addition to building on existing strengths, the University of Vienna also wants to establish new strategic priorities in research in a target-oriented manner and in line with its profile.
+These are areas that have a lot of potential but still require additional investments to build critical mass in order to become a cross-faculty research specialisation of the University of Vienna and be able to catch up with international leading-edge research (e.g. neuroscience, digital humanities and data science or microbiome research conducted in cooperation with the Medical University of Vienna).

-The future development of research at the University of Vienna requires special attention to the creative and innovative potential of young researchers.
-Their contribution to the development of research is highly respected which is why an appropriate highly competitive form of promoting young scholars has to be designed.
-The success of appointments and the strength of young academics are reflected in areas such as the successful acquisition of third-party funding.
-In order to improve international competitiveness, it is essential to further strengthen the University's position in the area of third-party funding and innovation and to extensively promote young academics - with particular focus on doctoral programmes.
+In order to improve international competitiveness, it is essential to further strengthen the University's position in the area of third-party funding and innovation and to extensively promote early stage researchers - with particular focus on doctoral programmes.

 At the interface between research and teaching is the doctoral programme which comprises aspects such as the transfer of interdisciplinary competences and the individual doctoral thesis agreements.
-It aims at structuring the collaboration between and supervision of doctoral candidates and supervisors and focusing on the writing of the doctoral thesis.
-As of the academic year 2018/19, qualitative access regulations are a prerequisite for admission to doctoral programmes.
-Assessing the suitability of the applicants and feasibility of the intended doctoral project aims at creating more commitment among supervisors and doctoral candidates.
-The University of Vienna wants to supervise its doctoral candidates as "early stage researchers" from the start.
+As of the academic year 2018/2019, qualitative access regulations are a prerequisite for admission to doctoral programmes.
+Doctoral candidates should benefit from attractive offers, ranging from courses and the teaching of the latest methods and techniques to the detailed discussion of their research projects in seminars and the open interaction with supervisors and other doctoral candidates.
+The University has established doctoral schools to offer subject-specific programmes to its doctoral candidates and to ensure sustainability in terms of staffing.
+The doctoral schools also have the opportunity to develop and offer additional services that meet the needs in the relevant research area, such as organised and funded stays abroad, subject to the availability of funds.

 In the area of studying and teaching, the University of Vienna offers a wide range of degree programmes, allowing students to specialise individually.
-The wide range of subjects available at the University of Vienna will open up varied options for students and, as a result, entirely new profiling opportunities with regard to career options.

 One particular strength of the University of Vienna in this respect are the excellent possibilities of establishing networks beyond the boundaries of academic disciplines.
 The intensity of the students' contact with research and their own involvement in it increase progressively from one study level to the next (bachelor's, master's, doctoral programme).
 Students can gain insight into other degree programmes by selecting extension curricula as early as during the bachelor's programme, preparing them better for their desired career or for certain master's programmes.
-From the viewpoint of the University of Vienna, the close link between research and teaching constitutes the major characteristic of university-based studies.